Siberian Alder Alnus hirsuta

 - Leaf Description:

 - The tree leaf is glossy green in color, ovate in shape with a rounded base, and has doubly toothed margins.
-It measures approximately 2.5 inches x 5 inches in length and nearly the same in width.
+It measures approximately 2.5 to 5 inches in length and nearly the same in width.
 The upper surface is slightly hairy.
 The underside of the leaf surface is downy and has a reddish-brown color along the midribs and veins.
-In the fall the leaves turn yellow in color.
-During the winter the leaves may drop off or just wither on the tree.
+In the fall the leaves turn yellow During the winter the leaves may drop off or just wither on the tree.

 -